tomhai/tandembrowsing/README.md

 This software allows writing tandem browsable web applications by introducing a finite state machine based declarative content definition language.
-The finite state machines use the State Chart XML (SCXML) syntax and each state contain a multipart page definition http://www.tandembrowsing.org/multipartpage, which allows designing web pages that consist of multiple parts, i.e. virtual screens.
+The finite state machines use the State Chart XML (SCXML) syntax and each state contain a multipart page definition, which allows designing web pages that consist of multiple parts, i.e. virtual screens.
 The virtual screens can be used to control how different user interface elements are distributed on the browsers.
 The content of the virtual screens is just plain web pages, which are referred by their URL.